kvarak/dnd/docs/_Classes/fighter.md

     As a ***reaction***, you can roll a Superiority Die and add that number to a save.
 You can do this after the roll, but before you know the result.

 - #### Defensive Shove
     As a ***bonus action***, you can shove an adjacent friendly creature out of harm's way.
-It moves 10 feet in the direction of your choice, and until the start of your next turn, it can add your superiority die to either its AC or a save the next time it is targeted by an attack or spell.
+It moves 10 ft in the direction of your choice, and until the start of your next turn, it can add your superiority die to either its AC or a save the next time it is targeted by an attack or spell.

 - #### Expert Deflection
     *Prerequisite: 10th level*